portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Possible APIs:

-  - Container tare weight.
-BIC (Bureau International des Containers et du Transport Intermodal) has developed the BoxTech Global Container Database that provides a platform to easily exchange container fleet technical details.
+  - **Container tare weight**: The BIC (Bureau International des Containers et du Transport Intermodal) has developed the BoxTech Global Container Database that provides a platform to easily exchange container fleet technical details.
 BoxTech provides an easy-to-access source of container characteristics like the container number, the size-type code, the tare weight, the maximum gross mass, the maximum payload or the maximum stacking weight.
     - Request parameters: equipment id
     - Data included in the response: equipment id, tare weight
     - [catalog](catalog/catalog-Tare.md)

-  - VGM (2n phase of this project)
+  - **VGM**: (2n phase of this project)
     - Request parameters: equipment id, request of weighting or VGM communication,...
     - Data included in the response: method of weighting, VGM,...
     - [catalog](catalog/catalog-VGM.md)